 PMB should be managed as a suspected cancer until proved otherwise.
-The NHS Long Term Plan for Cancer (NHS England, 2019) provides guidance for the referral, and treatment times for a suspected cancer as well as recommended care pathways.
+The Suspected Cancer: recognition and referral guideline NG12 (NICE, 2023) provides guidance for the referral, and treatment times for a suspected cancer as well as recommended care pathways.
 Once referred, women will undergo:

-- pelvic examination with cervical screening and infection screen if needed - pelvic or abdominal ultrasound the endometrium should be under 4-5mm dependent on local guidelines.
-It should also be regular - hysteroscopy and endometrial biopsy hysteroscopy for a thickened endometrium, irregular endometrium, repeated bleeding or bleeding on tamoxifen and combined with a biopsy as needed.
+- pelvic examination with cervical screening and infection screening if needed - pelvic or abdominal ultrasound the endometrium should be under 4-5mm dependent on local guidelines.
+It should also be regular in outline - hysteroscopy and endometrial biopsy hysteroscopy for a thickened endometrium, irregular endometrium, repeated bleeding or bleeding on tamoxifen and combined with a biopsy as needed.